dlang/DIPs/DIPs/DIP1xxx-rn.md

 ```

 The parameter of the copy constructor is passed by reference, so initializations will be
-to be lowered to copy constructor calls only if the source is an lvalue.
+lowered to copy constructor calls only if the source is an lvalue.
 Although this can be
 worked around by declaring temporary lvalues which can be forwarded to the copy constructor,
 binding rvalues to lvalues is beyond the scope of this DIP.